IV-Catalyze/solv-scrapper/docs/INTELLIVISIT_API_DOC.md

 | Staging / Production | `https://app-97926.on-aptible.com/`       | Aptible-hosted deployment for all integrations. |
 | Interactive docs   | `https://app-97926.on-aptible.com/docs`    | Swagger UI for live exploration and testing.    |

-During local development you may still run the API with `uvicorn api:app --reload` to serve `http://localhost:8000`, but Intellivisit integrations must target the Aptible environment listed above.

 ---

 ## Authentication